CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 `f x : B x`.

 As a first example, we can refine our `double`{.Agda} function a little.
-Sure, the result is always an element of `ℕ`{.Agda}, but it is also always a multiple of the input:
+Sure, the result is always an element of `ℕ`{.Agda}, but we can record the fact that the reuslt is always a multiple of the input:

 ```
 doubleDep : (n : ℕ) → MultiplesOf n